GeodetischeInfrastructuur/geodense/README.md

 See [`DOCS.md`](https://github.com/GeodetischeInfrastructuur/geodense/blob/main/DOCS.md) for usage docs; for now only containing flow-charts of the `densify` and `check-densify` subcommands.

 ## Development

-> **TODO**: add description how to setup dev environment with conda/miniconda and libmamba solver, and install pyproj with: `conda install -c conda-forge  pyproj==3.6.0 --solver=libmamba`

 Install/uninstall geodense for development, including dev dependencies (run from root of repository):